-This type of transcription is especially useful in meetings that may have legal implications.
-Our verbatim transcriptions have been used in Circuit Court proceedings related to zoning matters and other ordinance-related enforcement.
+This type of transcription is especially useful in meetings that have legal implications or may be used in court proceedings.
 Here is an example of verbatim transcription:

 Mr. Walters: After a thorough evaluation of the engineer’s report, our department has concluded that the height of the dam needs to be raised.

 Mr. Jones: So are you saying that the dam height might need to be raised in order to meet current demand or future demand?
 I’m not sure what your time frame is here, Bob.

 Ms. Allen: The original study said this could wait 10 years or so, but you stated at our last meeting that you had already budgeted for these improvements in FY 23-24.